Surjya Kanta Hazarika: As an author

 Right from the time when he was in his early twenties Surjya Kanta Hazarika has been actively taking forward his family legacy of book publication and printing.
 Contributing immensely to Assamese book publishing industry and literature in general, he had established Chandrakanta Press Pvt.
 Ltd. in Guwahati in 1987.
 He had shifted his base to Guwahati two years earlier in 1985.
-He had a big dream of publishing a daily news paper.
-On 1 January 1988 he started publishing an Assamese News Paper named ‘Natun Dainik’.
-‘Natun Dainik’ had soon become a very popular news paper under the editorship of Chandra Prasad Saikia, Jatindra Kumar Borgohain and Dr. Rohini Kumar Barua(a retired IAS) and later Surjya Kanta Hazarika himself took the editorship of the newspaper in 1993-94 and 1997-99.
+One of his biggest ambitions was his dream of publishing a daily news paper.
+On January 1, 1988, he started publishing an Assamese News Paper named ‘Natun Dainik’.
+‘Natun Dainik’ had soon become a very popular news paper under the editorship of Chandra Prasad Saikia, Jatindra Kumar Borgohain and Dr. Rohini Kumar Barua(a retired IAS) and later Surjya Kanta Hazarika himself took the editorship of the newspaper in 1993–94 and 1997–99.